-2.2.4 Risk Adjustment Dataflow (Slide 8)
+2.2.4 Risk Adjustment Dataflow (Slide 10)

-- Hospital/physician submits data to MA organization via: - Full or abbreviated UB-92 v 6.0, HCFA 1500, NSF v3.01, ANSI x837 v30.51 or v40.10, Superbill or RAPS format. - The MA organization submits these data at least quarterly to Palmetto GBA. - If the MA organization submits data via the UB-92, NSF, or ANSI formats, Palmetto translates the data to the RAPS format. - If the MA organization submits the data via Direct Data Entry or in the RAPS format, data do not need translation. - The data are sent to FERAS for processing where the file-level data, batch-level data, and first and last detail records are checked. - If any data are rejected, then data are reported on the FERAS Response Report. - After passing the FERAS checks, the file is submitted to RAPS where detail editing is performed. - The RAPS Return File is returned daily and shows all records approved and where errors occurred. - The RAPS Transaction Error Report displays records on which errors occurred. - The RAPS Transaction Summary Report is sent to the MA organization daily and identifies data that have been finalized in RAPS database. - The Duplicate Diagnosis Cluster Report identifies diagnosis clusters submitted with information that duplicates a stored cluster. - The RAPS Monthly Plan Activity Report and Cumulative Plan Activity Report provides a summary of all diagnoses stored for a given time period. - Distributed monthly and quarterly, the Error Frequency Report provides an overview of all errors associated with files submitted in test and production. - RAPS database stores all finalized diagnosis clusters. - RAS calculates the Risk Adjuster Factors by executing the CMS-HCC model. - MARx is used in the calculation of payments and determination of plan payments.
+- Hospital/physician submits data to MA organization via: - Full or abbreviated UB-04, HCFA 1500, NSF v3.01, ANSI x837 v30.51 or v40.10, Superbill or RAPS format. - The MA organization submits these data at least quarterly to Palmetto GBA. - The MA organization submits the data via Direct Data Entry or in the RAPS format. - The data are sent to FERAS for processing where the file-level data, batch-level data, and first and last detail records are checked. - If any data are rejected, then data are reported on the FERAS Response Report. - After passing the FERAS checks, the file is submitted to RAPS where detail editing is performed. - The RAPS Return File is returned daily and shows all records approved and where errors occurred. - The RAPS Transaction Error Report displays records on which errors occurred. - The RAPS Transaction Summary Report is sent to the MA organization daily and identifies data that have been finalized in RAPS database. - The Duplicate Diagnosis Cluster Report identifies diagnosis clusters submitted with information that duplicates a stored cluster. - The RAPS Monthly Plan Activity Report and Cumulative Plan Activity Report provides a summary of all diagnoses stored for a given time period. - Distributed monthly and quarterly, the Error Frequency Report provides an overview of all errors associated with files submitted in test and production. - RAPS database stores all finalized diagnosis clusters. - RAS calculates the Risk Adjuster Factors by executing the CMS-HCC model. - MARx is used in the calculation of payments and determination of plan payments.
 MARx replaced Medicare Managed Care System (MMCS) on November 15, 2005.